-CAP - Around April of each year, the project population for each FHWA Division Office will be randomly identified by FHWA HQ's Program Management Improvement Team and will include all Federal-aid projects authorized for construction or advance construction within the last 12 months.
+CAP - Around April of each year, the project population for each FHWA division office will be randomly identified by FHWA Headquarter's Program Management Improvement Team and will include all federal-aid projects authorized for construction or advance construction within the last 12 months.

-PoDI - PoDI's are identified collaboratively by MoDOT and FHWA and have an elevated level of risk (threat or opportunity) to the agency's successful delivery of the federal highway program.
-In addition to regular amendments of MoDOT's Statewide Transportation Improvement Program (STIP), MoDOT and the FHWA will conduct an annual review of the MoDOT STIP to identify the projects that will be administered as PoDI by the FHWA.
+PoDI - PoDIs are identified collaboratively by MoDOT and FHWA and have an elevated level of risk (threat or opportunity) to the agency's successful delivery of the federal highway program.
+In addition to regular amendments of MoDOT's STIP, MoDOT and FHWA will conduct an annual review of the MoDOT STIP to identify the projects that will be administered as PoDI by FHWA.
 CAP projects are eligible to be identified as PoDI.